 Questions to ask before investing full-time

 If you have the skills necessary to succeed at real estate investing, there are a few questions you should ask yourself to help you determine whether it’s the right time to make a transition from your day job into full-time investing.

 It’s always risky to make a career move, especially when you’re moving from a steady job to a self-employed career as a real estate investor, but answering these questions honestly can help you get the timing right for your transition.

 Do I like my current job?
 One of the most important things to consider is whether you enjoy your current job or career.
 If you’re in love with your current job and you want to advance in your career field, it might be best to hold off on a major transition into full-time investing and stick to investing on a part-time basis.
 On the other hand, if you don’t like your current job, think critically about whether you will enjoy real estate investing more.
-Investing full-time isn’t for everyone and it’s important to figure out whether you’ll actually be more content with investing than you are with your current position.
+Investing full-time isn’t for everyone and it’s important to figure out whether you’ll be more content with investing than you are with your current position.

 Can I work alone?
 Investing in real estate requires a lot of personal initiative and intrinsic motivation.
-You have to be able to chart your own course and take control over your own investment decisions.
+You have to be able to chart your course and take control of your own investment decisions.
 While you can certainly partner with other investors and mentors to help you along the way, you have to rely on yourself at the end of the day.
 If you feel confident in your ability to work independently, make executive decisions and pursue new opportunities, full-time real estate investing might be the right career path for you.

 Do I have the capital to make a career change?
 You should have sufficient savings to support yourself as you transition into full-time real estate investing.
 Consider what your current cash flow is from investing and determine how much you can expect to make if and when you move to full-time investing.
 It typically takes some time before full-time investing starts to pay off, so you should be prepared to support yourself for a while before you can bring in consistent income from your investments.